Rookie of the Year Award

 Originally the award was known as the J. Louis Comiskey Memorial Award, after the Chicago White Sox owner of the 1930s.
 In 1987, in honor of the 40th year since Jackie Robinson broke the color line, it became known as the Jackie Robinson Award.

 - Fewer than 45 days on the active roster, excluding time on the disabled list, in military service, or time when the rosters are expanded (currently after September 1)

-It was not until the late 1950s that whom was a rookie was defined and the criteria has changed twice.
-During the 1960s, players were not considered rookies if they had more than 75 at bats or 45 innings pitched in previous seasons or were on the active roster at any time from May 15 to September 1.
+It was not until the late 1950s that who was a rookie was defined and the criteria has changed twice since.
+During the 1960s, players were not considered rookies if they had more than 75 at bats or 45 innings pitched in previous seasons or were on the active roster at any time from May 15th to September 1st.
 The current criteria were established in the 1970s.

 “Rookie” Controversies